pnann/tasker-lib/README.md

 taskRunner.addTask("child1", () => 1);
 taskRunner.addTask("child2", () => 2);

-taskRunner.addDependencies("child1", "child2"); // A string may be used instead of an array for single dependencies.
+taskRunner.addDependencies("child1", "child2"); // A string may be used for sole dependencies.

 taskRunner.removeDependencies("root", "child1"); // child2 is still a dependency of child1, but not of root.
 ```